matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 extensible events (MSC1767) give excellent tools for transferring and visualising arbitrary rich data.

+Supporting public search engines are likely to not require custom spec features (other than possibly better bulk access APIs), given they can be implemented as clients using the existing CS API.
+An exception could be API features required by decentralised search infrastructure (avoiding centralisation of power by a centralised search engine).

-Conversely, features such as reactions, threaded messages, editable messages, spam/abuse/content filtering, are all features which would clearly benefit the whole Matrix ecosystem and require both client & server implementation changes across the board to be implemented in an interoperable way, and so necessitate a spec change.
+Conversely, features such as reactions, threaded messages, editable messages, spam/abuse/content filtering (and reputation systems), are all features which would clearly benefit the whole Matrix ecosystem and require both client & server implementation changes across the board to be implemented in an interoperable way, and so necessitate a spec change.

 Process
 -------